hashicorp/consul/website/source/intro/getting-started/join.html.md

 # Consul Cluster

 We've started our first agent and registered and queried a service on that agent.
 Additionally, we've configured Consul Connect to automatically authorize and encrypt connections between services.
 This showed how easy it is to use Consul but didn't show how this could be extended to a scalable, production-grade service mesh infrastructure.
+This showed how easy it is to use Consul but didn't show how this could be extended to a scalable, production-grade service discovery infrastructure.
 In this step, we'll create our first real cluster with multiple members.

 When a Consul agent is started, it begins without knowledge of any other node: it is an isolated cluster of one.
 To learn about other cluster members, the